 An Act Providing Nature for All would create a permanent Nature for All Fund for the purposes of acquisition, restoration or improvement of nature to create parks and trails; protect forests, farms, wildlife habitat, and water resources; and advance climate resiliency and environmental justice goals.

-By setting aside just a portion of the revenue already generated from the existing sales tax on sporting goods, we would be able to dedicate more than $100 million every year for the Fund without any increase in taxes.
+By setting aside just a portion of the revenue already generated from the existing sales tax on sporting goods, we would be able to dedicate as much as $100 million every year for the Fund without any increase in taxes.

 About the Nature for Massachusetts Coalition